pgdogdev/docs/docs/features/plugins/index.md

 3. Pass the absolute (or relative) path to the plugin in [`pgdog.toml`](../../configuration/pgdog.toml/plugins.md)

 !!! note
     Make sure to compile plugins in release mode for good performance: `cargo build --release`.
-The plugin's shared library will be in `target/release` folder of your Cargo project, e.g., `target/release/libmy_plugin.so`.
+The plugin's shared library will be in the `target/release/` folder of your Cargo project, e.g., `target/release/libmy_plugin.so`.

 You then need to specify which plugins you'd like PgDog to load at runtime: